ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    defined for the DNS.

    Note that this document only clarifies requirements of name server software implementations.
-It does not change any requirements on data placed in DNS zones or registries.
+It does not introduce or change any requirements on data placed in DNS zones or registries.
+In other words, this document only makes requirements on "available glue records" (i.e., those given in a zone), but does not make requirements regarding their presence in a zone.
+If some glue records are absent from a given zone, an authoritative name server may be unable to return a useful referral response for the corresponding domain.
+The IETF may want to consider a separate update to the requirements for including glue in zone data, beyond those given in [RFC1034] and [RFC1035].

 1.1.
 Reserved Words